apache/beam/website/www/site/content/en/performance/textio/_index.md

 # TextIO Performance

-The following graphs show various metrics when reading from and writing to TextIO.
+The following graphs show various metrics when reading from Google Cloud Storage using and writing to TextIO.
 See the [glossary](/performance/glossary) for definitions.

-# Read
+## Read

+### What is the estimated cost of reading from Google Cloud Storage using TextIO?

 {{< performance_looks io="textio" read_or_write="read" section="test_name" >}}

+### How has various metrics changed when reading from Google Cloud Storage using TextIO for different Beam SDK versions?

 {{< performance_looks io="textio" read_or_write="read" section="version" >}}

+### How has various metrics changed over time when reading from Google Cloud Storage using TextIO?

 {{< performance_looks io="textio" read_or_write="read" section="date" >}}

-# Write
+## Write

+### What is the estimated cost of writing to Google Cloud Storage using TextIO?

 {{< performance_looks io="textio" read_or_write="write" section="test_name" >}}

+### How has various metrics changed when writing to Google Cloud Storage using TextIO for different Beam SDK versions?

 {{< performance_looks io="textio" read_or_write="write" section="version" >}}

+### How has various metrics changed over time when writing to Google Cloud Storage using TextIO?

 {{< performance_looks io="textio" read_or_write="write" section="date" >}}